eScription Trouble-Shooting Guide

 Connection Test Page - A quick way to offer us feedback about any problem that you have encountered.

-Java Permissions Settings for Microsoft VM - Information on Microsoft VM settings (Technical Level: High).
+Java Permissions Settings for Java VM - Information on Java VM settings (Technical Level: High).

 What should have happened (if everything would have worked):